VashJuan/M5DialThermo/README_LORA_TRANSMITTER.md

 ## Overview

-The LoRa transmitter system consists of three main components:
+The LoRa transmitter system consists of two main components:

-1. **RelayControl Class** - Extracted relay functionality from the Stove class for better modularity
-2. **LoRaTransmitter Class** - Handles LoRaWAN communication using Grove-Wio-E5
+1. **LoRaTransmitter Class** - Handles LoRaWAN communication using Grove-Wio-E5
    module
-3. **Enhanced Stove Class** - Integrates with RelayControl and supports LoRa remote commands
+2. **Enhanced Stove Class** - Integrates with LoRaTransmitter for remote control and status display

+**Note**: The RelayControl class is only used on the receiver side.
+The M5Dial transmitter sends commands via LoRa and displays status responses.

 ## Hardware Requirements